AvenirHQ/docs/organization.md

 Any notes, questions, or feedback **can be added to the agenda** in advance of the call for the team to discuss.

 Team members **allot 5-10 minutes before the call** to try to put together their tasks for the week.
-This involves moving cards from "Backlog" to "Next Up" and putting your face on them.
+This involves claiming cards in "Next Up" (putting your face on them).
 Your cards in "Next Up" reflect your goal tasks for the week.
+By the call start time, all cards in Next Up should ideally be claimed.
+Backlog cards should only be moved to Next Up if all Next Up cards are claimed.

 > No worries if your tasks for the week are not clear.
 They can be compiled during the call.